pub struct UnsafePinned<T>where

 that is being mutated.

-).
-In other words, while having aliasing with &mut Wrapper
+mem::swap).
+In other words, while having aliasing with &mut Wrapper is not immediate

 Undefined Behavior, it is still unsound to expose such a mutable reference to code you do not